Price at Time Of Review: £8.99

 Comfort Rating: Green

 Best Playing Position: Sitting

-Intro: Darknet is a strategy/puzzle game in which you play as an elite hacker contracted to retrieve data from the world’s most secure networks.
-Plug into the Net, install viruses, inject code, and tunnel through cyber-security in an experience inspired by the classic cyberpunk vision of the future.
+Description: Darknet is a strategy/puzzle game in which you play as an elite hacker contracted to retrieve data from the world’s most secure networks.
+Plug into the Net, install viruses, inject code, and tunnel through cybersecurity in an experience inspired by the classic cyberpunk vision of the future.